 All children learn to understand the need to take risks and the implications.
 Some situations are dangerous not because they are told this is so but because they understand this is the case.
 Children become naturally used to making their own assessments of risk taking.

 Forest School at Millfields is led and organised by Mrs Dixon.
-Alongside her, Mrs Taylor and Mrs Verdon, who are both qualified Forest School Leaders, support and facilitate the children’s learning.
+Alongside her, Mrs Taylor (Level 3 Forest School trained) and Mrs Verdon (Level 1 Forest School trained) support and facilitate the children’s learning.

 Planning and Assessment:

 Forest School sessions are planned in line with the requirements of the new national curriculum for Key Stages 1 and 2 and in accordance with the Early Years Foundation Stage.
 In Early Years the sessions are very flexible, allowing the children to instigate the planning through review gatherings at the end of each session.
 Observations and discussions with children are integral during all sessions in order to assess levels of understanding and to move learning forwards.